 Probate and owers of attorney

 We have an experienced Probate Department that can help you plan for your future and the future of your family and dependants.
+This is headed up by Michael Hodge, as Solicitor, who many years ago obtained a distinction in his Revenue Law exam and has continued to take an interest in these matters.
+He is assisted by Julie Cox, an ex-Legal Executive and Julia Haggett, another paralegal who kept our accounts in order for many years.
 In particular, we can advise you in respect of the following:

 • Wills and tax planning

 • Deeds of Variation (varying a will or intestacy provisions after death)

 • Preparing and registering Lasting Powers of Attorney

 • Inheritance disputes

 • Inheritance tax